This information with help you understand bursitis, including causes, diagnosis, and treatment.

 Your doctor may refer you to an occupational or physical therapist.
 Your therapist will:

-- Tell you how to protect your joint, which will promote healing and prevent a recurrence
+- Tell you how to protect your joints, which will promote healing and help prevent bursitis from coming back.

 If your symptoms continue or get worse, your doctor may inject a steroid into the area surrounding your joint.
 This will help to decrease inflammation and pain.